 e.
 Recording methods such as; stamps, tags, markings, etc. are being used to prevent omission of inspections by the licensee: to record the completion of tests; to record acceptances; and preclude inadvertent operation.

+f.
+Component manufacturer maintenance recommendations are being implemented.

 Guidance: Post installation activities should be observed throughout the construction period frequently enough to allow formation of a conclusion that mechanical components, equipment, and supports are properly serviced or maintained, if required, until final turnover.

 02.04 Testing and Verification.
-Select ITAAC-related mechanical component testing activities to assure testing conducted in accordance with approved procedures and that acceptance criteria have been met.
+Select a sufficient number of ITAAC-related mechanical component testing and verification activities to assure testing and verification are conducted in accordance with approved procedures and that acceptance criteria have been met.

+Inspection requirements include:

+a.
+Verify proper test and verification activity and frequency in accordance with post-installation, pre-service, or inservice test program, as applicable.

+b.
+Verify use of appropriately signed and dated test and verification procedures for component testing and verification.
+Verify that the procedure steps are executed in the correct sequence.
+If the sequence of steps is changed for some reason, verify that the change does not invalidate the test results.

+c.
+Verify calibration of test equipment.

+d.
+Verify qualification of test and other personnel participating in testing and verification activities.

-safety of personnel and equipment during test and verification activities.
+e.
+Confirm industrial safety of personnel and equipment during test and verification activities.

 f.
 Verify that preconditioning of component performance is not specifically or inadvertently occurring in preparation for the test and verification activity.